modRSW-convective-scale-DA/ismodRSW_satDA/README.md

 ```

 ### Plotting and data analysis
 * *plot_func_t.py*: this script generates time series of various domain-average statistics, such as Root Mean Square Error (RMSE), Continuous Ranked Probability Score (CRPS) and Obsevation Influence Diagnostics (OID).
-It takes four arguments: 1) the configuration file, 2) an integer associated to the experiment, and 3)-4) two different lead times for the plotting.
+It takes four arguments: 1) the configuration file, 2) the experiment index, and 3)-4) two different lead times for the plotting.
 ```
 python3 plot_func_t.py configs/config_example.py exp_index lead_time1 lead_time2
 ```
-* *plot_func_x.py*: this script generates a snapshot of the model solution, the analysis and the observations at the specified validity time.
-It takes three argument: 1) the configuration file, 2) an integer associated to the experiment
+* *plot_func_x.py*: this script generates a snapshot of the model solution, the analysis and the observations at the specified analysis time.
+It takes three argument: 1) the configuration file, 2) the experiment index, and 3) the analysis time.
 ```
 python3 plot_func_x.py configs/config_example.py exp_index analysis_time
 ```
-* *plot_forec_x.py*: this script generates a snapshot of the model solution at the specified analysis_time+lead_time
+* *plot_forec_x.py*: this script generates a snapshot of the model solution at the specified validity time (i.e. analysis time plus lead time).
+It takes three argument: 1) the configuration file, 2) the experiment index, 3) the analysis time, and 4) the lead time.
 ```
 python3 plot_forec_x.py configs/config_example.py exp_index analysis_time lead_time
 ```
-* *compare_stats.py*: this script generates...
+* *compare_stats.py*: this script generates an overview of various diagnostics...
 ```
 python3 compare_stats.py configs/config_example.py
 ```
-* *run_ismodRSW_EFS.py*: this script ...
+* *run_ismodRSW_EFS.py*: this script launches an ensemble of forecast simulations initialised with the desired analysis ensemble.
 ```
 python3 run_ismodRSW_EFS.py configs/config_example.py
 ```
 * *EFS_stats.py*: this script ...
 ```